 Dual Fuel Diesel Electric Propulsion

 DFDE stands for dual fuel diesel electric propulsion.
 The propulsion system consists of several generator engines and electrical propulsion motors.
 Normally, generator engines burn only oil as fuel; however, the DFDE generator engines can burn both oil and gas.
 The gas or oil is supplied to the generator engine and the propulsion motor is driven by electrical power generated by the generator engine.
 Then, the power of the propulsion motor is conveyed to the propeller.

 IAS integrates gas management, compressor control, power management, etc., using a sophisticated control philosophy.

-In a 2-stroke low-speed engine, the main shaft is directly connected to the engine and the shaft speed is low.
-Therefore, the propulsion system has higher power, higher efficiency and higher reliability.
-The 2-stroke low-speed engine can only burn oil as fuel; however, the dual fuel 2-stroke low-speed engine is able to use gas as fuel in addition to oil.
+In a two-stroke low speed engine, the main shaft is directly connected to the engine and the shaft speed is low.
+Therefore, the propulsion system has higher power, higher efficiency, and higher reliability.
+Conventional two-stroke low-speed engines only ran on oil, but current mainstream ones can also run on gas.
+These new two-stroke low-speed engines come in two types each with different combustion methods.

 Over the past decade, companies have been using unconventional drilling technology to extract gas and liquid from the readily available shale formations in North America.
 As the industry gains experience, the production rates continue to rise based on better use of technology to locate resources and to decrease the time from exploration to production.

 As LNG moves from a niche to a major area of the oil and gas industry, experienced suppliers are required to deliver the technologies that support it.

 Möchten Sie weitere Informationen über unsere Mitarbeiter, Technologien und Lösungen?Kontakt